-This Lentil Soup with Leeks is a healthy hearty dinner made with leeks, onion, garlic, celery, vegetable stock and green lentils.
+This Instant Pot Lentil Soup with Leeks is a healthy hearty dinner made with leeks, onion, garlic, celery, vegetable stock and green lentils.

 This Lentil Soup is so comforting and uses leeks, which are anti-inflammatory, anti-diabetic, and anticancer properties.
 This is a healthy, hearty soup that is perfect for the winter.
 It is loaded with lentils and vegetables.
 This recipe uses the perfect pantry staple, dried lentils, when you are on the go and need to make something.
 It has so much flavor and it is unbelievably easy to make.
 This is the most comforting lentil soup that will help relieve your sick days, or any day for that matter.

 Lentil soup is such a satisfying hearty and healthy dinner and will keep you going with every bite.
 The most healthy type of lentils are black lentils.
 I used green lentils for this recipe, but you use whatever lentil you would like.
 Lentils do not require soaking like most legumes do, but I do like rinsing before.
-You can pair this lentil soup with a BLT Sandwich, Chicken Cutlet Sandwich, or a Grilled Cheese.
+You can pair this lentil soup with a Chicken Cutlet Sandwich or some Pork Birria Tacos.

 - Instant Pot Lentil Soup Ingredients